bahim22/work/Docs2/AplusDoc.md

   - Ethernet, PPP, ADSL
 - **Internet**
   - provides an unreliable datagram transmission facility between hosts located on different IP networks by forwarding datagrams to appropriate next-hop router for further relaying to destination.
   - Essentially establishes the internet and is responsible for sending packets across multiple networks.
-Makes internetworking (the interworking of diff IP networks) possible
+Makes inter-networking (the inter-working of diff IP networks) possible
   - IP carries data for many upper layer protocols (each w/ unique protocol #s).
   - IP is principal component of internet layer and defines 2 addressing systems to ID network hosts and locate them on the network.
   - protocols include: IP, ICMP, ARP, RARP, IGMP